some-natalie/some-natalie/_recipes/coffee-cake.md

 1. _For the Cake_ - Grease two 9" cake pans.
 With electric mixer on medium-low speed, mix flour, sugars, baking powder, baking soda, cinnamon, and salt in large bowl.
 Beat in butter, 1 tablespoon at a time, until mixture is crumbly, with pea-sized pieces, 1 to 2 minutes.
 Add eggs, one at a time, until combined.
 Add sour cream in 3 additions, scraping down bowl as necessary.
 Increase speed to medium-high and beat until batter is light and fluffy, about 2 minutes.
 1. Divide half of butter between prepared pans.
 Sprinkle streusel without nuts evenly over each pan.
 Divide remaining batter evenly between pans and top with nutty streusel.
-1. Adjust oven rack to middle position and heat oven to 350 degrees.
-Unwrap cakes and bake until golden brown and toothpick inserted in center comes out with a few dry crumbs attached, about 45 minutes (about 55 if frozen).
+1. Adjust oven rack to middle position and heat oven to 350°F. Unwrap cakes and bake until golden brown and toothpick inserted in center comes out with a few dry crumbs attached, about 45 minutes (about 55 if frozen).
 Cool at least 15 minutes.
 Serve.

 ## Notes